-Specific Program Requirements Credits Semester Taken Prerequisites EHSS 100: Introduction to Environmental, Health & Safety 3 INTE 124: Employment Strategies for Technical Careers 3 INTE 150: Fundamentals of Hydraulics 3 INTE 151: Industrial Rigging 3 MATE 130: Machining for Related Occupations 5 Industrial Mechanic Apprenticeship 30 Total Credit Hours Required 65-67 Federally approved Industrial Mechanic apprenticeship program that contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
+Specific Prog gram Requirements Credits Semester Taken Prerequisites EHSS 100: Introduction to Environmental, Health & Safety 3 INTE 124: Employment Strategies for Technical Careers 3 INTE 150: Fundamentals of Hydraulics 3 INTE 151: Industrial Rigging 3 MATE 130: Machining for Related Occupations 5 Industrial Mechanic Apprenticeship 30 Total Credit Hours Required 65-67 contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate craft.